pombase/canto/root/docs/md/canto_admin/configuration_file.md

 The path to the extra configuration file needed while testing.

 ### help_text
-The keys under `help_text` identify a page in Canto and under the key is one or both of `inline` or `url`.
-The help text and link is rendered by the `inline_help.mhtml` template.
-If a `url` is given, the text under `inline` will be `title` attribute of a link with that URL.
-Without a `url` a help link (a "?" icon) will be shown and the `inline` text will be displayed in a pop-up DIV.
+The keys under `help_text` identify a part of Canto's user interface for which the help text should apply.
+Under the key is one or both of `inline` or `url`.
+The help text and link are rendered as a help icon with a tooltip that appears on mouse-over.
+If a `url` is given, clicking the help icon will send the user to the page specified by the `url`.

 ### contact_email
 This email address is shown anytime a contact address is needed.
 See the